Tsawout First Nation

 The Tsawout First Nation is a First Nations government located on Vancouver Island, British Columbia, Canada.
 They are a member of the Sencot'en Alliance.
 In the 1850s they were signatories to the Douglas Treaties.
 They speak the SENĆOŦEN language.

-The Band's offices are located in Saanichton.

 Lands

 East Saanich Indian Reserve No. 2, the Tsawout First Nation main village, is about 15 minutes north of the City of Victoria and lies on the east side of the Saanich Peninsula.
 East Saanich IR No. 2 is approximately 241 hectares in size.